RUNNER-UP

 Low-Cost Early Warning System for Forest Fires

-Finalist of the Impactful Research Team of the Year Award
+RUNNER-UP Impactful Research Team of the Year Award

 PI Organisation: Lahore University of Management Sciences Collaborating Organisation: WWF Pakistan Stakeholder: KPK Forest Department - Pakistan